jatupan1989/boomjum1989/Adblock-Plus-net-request-filtering-efficiency.md

     HTTPSB.adbProfiler> number or filters tested per URL: 8 (sample: 11200 URLs) HTTPSB.adbProfiler> number or filters tested per URL: 8 (sample: 11400 URLs)

-How each filter is tested is also important, here is ABP test:
+How each filter is tested is also important: it has to be **fast**.

+Here is the filter test code in ABP (note the regular expression):

     if (this.regexp.test(location) && (RegExpFilter.typeMap[contentType] & this.contentType) != 0 && (this.thirdParty == null || this.thirdParty == thirdParty) && this.isActiveOnDomain(docDomain))
     {